caiosabadin/notes/sass/tutorial.md

 }
 ```

 Only a single number in the expression is required to have explicit measurement units.
-The others are logically deduced based solely on this one, such as with the ``$height`` variable before.
+The others are logically deduced based on this sole one.

-When the expression evinces no unit right away, an interpolation must be performed in order to call the variable, letting its unit to be specified by its side.
-It is the case of the ``$width`` variable on the previous snippet.
+When the expression evinces no unit right away, an interpolation must be performed in order to call the variable, letting its unit to be specified beside it.

 For more information about mathematical functions such as ``round()``, refer to [the official documentation](https://sass-lang.com/documentation/modules/math).